dyhes/zulip/docs/outreach/gsoc.md

 Experts: Rein Zustand, Steve Howell

-- Work on zulip-archive, which provides a Google-indexable read-only archive of Zulip conversations.
+- Work on zulip-archive, which provides a Google-indexable read-only archive of Aloha conversations.
 The issue tracker for the project has a great set of introductory/small projects; the overall goal is to make the project super convenient to use for our OSS communities.
 175 or 350 hours; medium difficulty.